LEARN

 A red-and-green parrot known from vague accounts from Reunion Island was described as N. borbonicus, but there is no evidence this form differed from N. rodericanus.
-The Rodrigues Parrot became extinct in the 1760s.Academic Research

 Size:

-About 50cm (19.5 in)
+About 50 cm (19.5 in)

 Weight: